ni/measurement-plugin-python/README.md

 Refer to the [Static Registration of measurements section]() for the detailed steps needed to statically register a measurement.

-To Statically register the examples provided, the user can copy the example directory with the service config file with the startup batch file, to the search paths and follow the [Setting up the Example Measurements](#setting-up-the-example-measurements) section to set up the measurements.
+To Statically register the examples provided, the user can copy the example directory with the service config file with the startup batch file, to the search paths and follow the [Setting Up the Example Measurements](#setting-up-the-example-measurements) section to set up the measurements.

 Note: The startup batch file can be modified accordingly if the user wants to run with a custom python distribution or virtual environment

-### Create a batch file that runs a python measurement
+### Create a Batch File That Runs a Python Measurement

 The batch file used for static registration is responsible for starting the Python Scripts.